oracle-livelabs/database-maa/zdm-physical-offline/migrate-db/migrate-db.md

    ![Image showing intermediate status of migration evaluation](./images/evaluation-status.png)

-   Continue to execute the status command until all phases have been completed with status "PRECHECK_PASSED" as shown below.
+   Continue to execute the status command until all phases have been completed with status **PRECHECK_PASSED** as shown below.

    ![Image showing final status of migration evaluation](./images/evaluation-final.png)